Trauma Worksheets

 This worksheet is designed to be a collaborative effort between you and your client to give them the tools they need to manage their daily lives and frequently encountered trauma triggers.
 Objectives of this worksheet include helping your client understand what triggers are, how they know if they have been triggered, and the sorts of things that are triggers for them.

-Printable Trauma Worksheets
+Trauma Worksheets Template

 How To Use This Worksheet For Trauma

 It’s a big decision to seek out help with dealing with past trauma, so we’ve made this resource as simple as possible to aid your clients in this process.
-To start incorporating this trauma worksheet into your clinical practice, just follow this step-by-step guide.
+To start incorporating this trauma worksheet into your medical practice, just follow this step-by-step guide.

 Step One.
 Download the Worksheet